MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMScriptDeploymentType.md

 ## DESCRIPTION

 The **Add-CMScriptDeploymentType** cmdlet adds a script installer deployment type to an application.
+System Center Configuration Manager has an integrated ability to run Powershell scripts.
+The scripts simplify building custom tools to administer software and let you accomplish mundane tasks quickly, allowing you to get large jobs done more easily and more consistently.
+For more information, see [Create and run PowerShell scripts from the Configuration Manager console](https://docs.microsoft.com/sccm/apps/deploy-use/create-deploy-scripts).

 ## EXAMPLES